Notice: This page requires JavaScript to function properly.

 If .gitignore is not empty you should use the >> operator to append a new line with the filename to it.

-Afterward, we can run the git status command and see that this file doesn’t appear in the list of untracked files:
+Afterward, run the git status command and confirm that this file no longer appears in the list of untracked files:

-Now, let’s add our .gitignore file and commit it:
+Now add the .gitignore file and commit it:

 The commit is successful, and the .DS_Store file is ignored.